rbvh/PhaseSpaceAutoregressiveFlow/README.md

 4. Run the notebook.

 Following these steps will create two files in the `ee_to_ttbar/data` folder, one for the data and one for the corresponding likelihoods.
 The names of these files depend on the model name defined in step 3.

+##### 5. Evaluating unweighting efficiencies
+1. Unweighting efficiencies for VEGAS events can be evaluated by running `compute_metrics_from_weights.cpp` and supplying a weights file.
+2. Unweighting efficiencies for Flow event samples can be evaluated by running `compute_metrics_from_likelihoods.cpp` and supplying a samples and weights file.

+### pp -> ttbar
+#### 1. Event generation
+1. A Madgraph script and a MadSpin card are included in the `pp_to_ttbar/generation_scripts` folder.
+These may be used by running ./mg5_aMC mg5_script, exiting event generation, replacing the madspin_card.dat in the newly created `ttbar` folder, and running the `ttbar/bin/generate_events` script.
+2. A pythia program and command file are included to shower decayed events, cluster them with `fastjet` and output the samples and (negative) weights directly.

+#### 2. Training/sampling an autoregressive flow on negatively weighted events
+1. Training of and sampling from the autoregressive flow proceeds similar to the previous experiments